jcink/accounts/README.md

 * Does password hashing right - using password_hash() and BCRYPT.
 * Has two different methods of handling logins - sessions and cookies.

-I wrote this system for another project I was working on, so it's licensed under UNLICENSE.
+I wrote this system for another project I was working on.
+It's licensed under UNLICENSE.
 This means that you can use this and incorporate it in any application you want without needing to credit me or worry about infringement.